-Holiday Policy for long-term (25 weeks) non-EEA students
+Holiday Policy for long-term (25 weeks) non-EEA students (Dublin only)

 An Academic Year course lasts for 25 weeks after which students are entitled to take up to 10 weeks holiday before their visa expires.
 Normally Academic Year holidays are taken AFTER a student finishes their course.

 If students stay during the winter holidays, these two weeks of holidays are included in the 10 weeks of holidays, i.e. students only have 8 weeks of holidays after finishing their course.
 Also these two weeks of winter holidays do not need to be booked but are booked by default since the school will remain closed during this period.